-This comprehensive introductory business class provides complete insight into business concepts and skills needed in today's competitive business environment.
-This course introduces the motives and functions of business organizations and delves into the different forms of businesses, as well as how they are managed.
+This comprehensive introductory business class provides complete insight into business concepts and functions of business organizations and delves into the different forms of businesses, as well as how they are managed.
 Students are exposed to the concepts of productivity and quality improvement, employee hiring, employee training, and performance evaluations.
 Furthermore, the course offers basic knowledge in some other major business areas to prepare students for other courses, such as finance, marketing, operations, and management.
 Students will gain valuable information and skills for the workplace, as well as preparation for success.